donalffons/opencascade.js/README.md

 ## Who is going to keep this project up-to-date with the OpenCascade library?

 This project is (hopefully) keeping itself (mostly) up-to-date with the OpenCascade library, since 99% of all bindings are generated automatically.
+The build-system downloads a tagged commit from the [OpenCascade git server](https://git.dev.opencascade.org/gitweb/?p=occt.git;a=summary), analyzes it and auto-generates all bindings.

 # Use it